NYcleaner/muxuezi.github.io/posts/the-swift-programming-language-en.md

   1. `airports["LHR"] = "London Heathrow"`
   2. `// the value for "LHR" has been changed to "London Heathrow"`

-As an alternative to subscripting, use a dictionary’s `updateValue(forKey:)` method to set or update the value for a particular key.
-Like the subscript examples above, the `updateValue(forKey:)` method sets a value for a key if none exists, or updates the value if that key already exists.
-Unlike a subscript, however, the `updateValue(forKey:)` method returns the _old_ value after performing an update.
+As an alternative to subscripting, use a dictionary’s `updateValue(_:forKey:)` method to set or update the value for a particular key.
+Like the subscript examples above, the `updateValue(_:forKey:)` method sets a value for a key if none exists, or updates the value if that key already exists.
+Unlike a subscript, however, the `updateValue(_:forKey:)` method returns the _old_ value after performing an update.
 This enables you to check whether or not an update took place.

-The `updateValue(forKey:)` method returns an optional value of the dictionary’s value type.
+The `updateValue(_:forKey:)` method returns an optional value of the dictionary’s value type.
 For a dictionary that stores `String` values, for example, the method returns a value of type `String?`, or “optional `String`”.
 This optional value contains the old value for that key if one existed before the update, or `nil` if no value existed:

   1. `if let oldValue = airports.updateValue("Dublin Airport", forKey: "DUB") {`
   2. ` println("The old value for DUB was \\(oldValue).")`